 Write silly poems for your bestie on her birthday, write short stories that will never see the light of day, write random descriptions of things you see.
 Write a description of your office as if you’re super pissed off.
 Write another as if you’ve just fallen in love.
 What do you notice?
 What details do you include?
 How do the descriptions differ?
 How can you bring that into your book?

-Warm up with exercises like this before you start writing.
 Some of the most fun I have with writing is playing like this and penning silly poems.

 There’s a lot of overlap between this one and practice.
 They can both be fun.
 And they can both help you hone your craft.